kankankankankankan/github-trending/README.md

 ## Java

+* 【2025-06-08】[HbmMods / Hbm-s-Nuclear-Tech-GIT](https://github.com/HbmMods/Hbm-s-Nuclear-Tech-GIT) - A flaming wreck of a minecraft mod about nuclear technology that is somehow still in development.
 * 【2025-06-01】[openmrs / openmrs-core](https://github.com/openmrs/openmrs-core) - OpenMRS API and web application code
 * 【2025-05-29】[apache / tika](https://github.com/apache/tika) - The Apache Tika toolkit detects and extracts metadata and text from over a thousand different file types (such as PPT, XLS, and PDF).
 * 【2025-05-15】[modelcontextprotocol / java-sdk](https://github.com/modelcontextprotocol/java-sdk) - The official Java SDK for Model Context Protocol servers and clients.
 Maintained in collaboration with Spring AI